In the words of Sophia Loren:

 …we came across the Clothing Museum, which is just a modified house with various displays of traditional costumes.

-But on the roof was a good insight into the rooftop balcony life of the houses of the old town.
+On the roof was the opportunity to gain a good insight into the rooftop balcony life of the houses of the old town.

 Here, are charming villas resting in the sun…